Cranken/JobMon/README.md

 ## Development Setup

-The config must have been adjusted beforehand.
+The config and .env must have been adjusted beforehand.

-Node version should be > 16.11.12
+Node version should be >= 16.11.12.
+Go version needs to be >= 1.18.

 Yarn should have been installed globally.

 The easiest way is to use two terminals.